aave/governance-crosschain-bridges/README.md

 Polygon validators listen for `StateSynced` events from the `StateSender` - upon identifying one of these events from the `FxRoot`, they will call the function `onStateReceive(uint256 stateId, bytes calldata _data)` in `FxChild`.
 The encoded `data` message is decoded in `FxChild` and forwarded to the `receiver` contract via the function `processMessageFromRoot(stateId, rootMessageSender, data)`.
 The `rootMessageSender` that is passed along is the original `msg.sender` that called `FxRoot` which in this case is the Aave Governance Executor contract.

 The `PolygonBridgeExecutor` implements the function `processMessageFromRoot(stateId, rootMessageSender, data);`.
 In this function, requiring that the `msg.sender` is the `FxChild` should ensure this is a legitimate transaction stemming from the Ethereum bridge.
-By confirming that the `rootMessageSender` is the Aave Governance Executor contract, the `PolygonBridgeExecutor` can conclude this bridge transaction was triggered be the Aave Governance process and should in-fact be queued for execution.
+By confirming that the `rootMessageSender` is the Aave Governance Executor contract, the `PolygonBridgeExecutor` can conclude this bridge transaction was triggered by the Aave Governance process and should in fact be queued for execution.

 ### Examples of Upgradability